rewindio/baremetrics_api/README.md

 `sandbox`: Boolean - Whether to use the sandbox or production API endpoint.
 (Default: false)

-`response_limit`: The amount of items to return per page for GET requests (Default: 30)
+`response_limit`: Integer - The amount of items to return per page for GET requests (Default: 30)

-`log_traffic`: Log requests and responses to the Baremetrics API (Default: false)
+`log_traffic`: Boolean - Output a log of requests and responses from the Baremetrics API (Default: false)

 **Making Requests**